Security-Onion-Solutions/securityonion-docs/introduction.rst

 Network Security Monitoring (NSM) is, put simply, monitoring your network for security related events.
 It might be proactive, when used to identify vulnerabilities or expiring SSL certificates, or it might be reactive, such as in incident response and network forensics.
 Whether you’re tracking an adversary or trying to keep malware at bay, NSM provides context, intelligence and situational awareness of your network.
 Enterprise Security Monitoring (ESM) takes NSM to the next level and includes endpoint visibility and other telemetry from your enterprise.
 There are some commercial solutions that get close to what Security Onion provides, but very few contain the vast capabilities of Security Onion in one package.

+In the diagram below, we see Security Onion in a traditional enterprise network with a firewall, workstations, and servers.
+You can use Security Onion to monitor north/south traffic to detect an adversary entering an environment, establishing command-and-control (C2), or perhaps data exfiltration.
+You'll probably also want to monitor east/west traffic to detect lateral movement.
+As more and more of our network traffic becomes encrypted, it's important to fill in those blind spots with additional visibility in the form of endpoint telemetry.
+Security Onion can consume logs from your servers and workstations so that you can then hunt across all of your network and host logs at the same time.

 .. image:: images/network-horiz.png
    :target: _images/network-horiz.png